Kyzen-gmg/continuous_learning/coursera/prompt_engineering_for_chatgpt/week_3/README.md

 When you are asked to plan a trip, follow these rules.
 Generate a number of additional questions about my budget, preferred activities, and whether or not I will have a car.
 Combine the answers to these questions to better plan my itinerary.
 ```
+### Trading Question Example
+When you are asked a question, follow these rules.
+Generate a number of additional questions about the question I ask that would help us more accurately answer the question.
+Combine the answers to the individual questions to produce the final answer to the overall question.

 ## Audience Persona Pattern